improvoid/improvoid.GitHub.io/index.md

 EchoMatrix is a VST3 effect that provides a 6 delays that can be modulated and are connected by a feedback "echo" matrix.

 A "complete" input, feedback, and output mixer matrix of 6 delays and 2 channel input and output are provided so that:
-	Inputs can be assigned to any delay at any volume Delay output can be sent to any delay input (introducing extra delay or feedback) Delay output can be sent to either output channel at any volumne, (so it can pan anywhere in the stereo field)
+	Inputs can be assigned to any delay at any volume.
+	Delay output can be sent to any delay input (introducing extra delay or feedback).
+	Delay output can be sent to either output channel at any volume, (so it can pan anywhere in the stereo field).

 Delay controls are provided so that:
-	Delays can be assigned a delay time
+	Delays can be assigned a delay time.
-	Delays can be modulated by a morphing wave shape with a variable frequency and modulation amount
+	Delays can be modulated by a morphing wave shape with a variable frequency and modulation amount.

 This allows flexibility in creating any feedback pattern that you can dream of.